Downloading Tomb Raider: Anniversary PC Savegame and Profile Files

 2. Now follow steps 1-6 listed above under "HOW DO I GET THE SAVE FILES OUT OF THE .ZIP FILE AND INTO MY GAME?" to locate your existing saves and profile.

 NOTE: Instead of step 4, you could also start playing the game, create a new profile, start a new game using that profile, and then quit.
-Then locate the folder for the new profile you just created (within My Documents/Eidos/Tomb Raider-Anniversary).
+Locate the folder for the new profile you just created (within My Documents/ Eidos/Tomb Raider - Anniversary).
 Then follow the rest of these steps using the folder for the new profile, rather than your original profile.
-You will also need to copy the autosave.TRASave and any other .TRASave files you may want from your original profile folder to the new one.
+You will also need to copy the 'autosave.TRASave' and any other .TRASave files you may want from your original profile folder to the new one.

 4. Leave the profile folder open and return to the .zip file you downloaded.

-6. Select the Profile.TRAProfile files you want from inside the .zip file.
-Then copy and paste it into the profile folder you opened before.
-Or, if you can position both windows so they're open at the same time, just drag the Profile.TRAProfile file from one to the other.
+6. Select the 'Profile.TRAProfile' file you want from inside the .zip file.
+Then copy or drag it into the profile folder you opened before.
 Windows will ask if you want to overwrite the existing file.
 Click OK only if you have already copied your existing file into a new folder, as directed in step 4.

 7. Close all open files.
 Then play the game as usual.
 Unless you have also downloaded and installed save files from this site, you'll still have the same saves as when you started, but you should have the artifacts, relics and rewards from the downloaded profile.

-If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame 'walkthrough,' please feel free to email or use the Contact Form on this site.
+If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame "walkthrough," please feel free to contact me.